Curing Ham and

 total

-cure and is more difficult.
-Once you get the meat curing process right,
+cure and is more difficult as a curing process.
+Once you get the meat curing

 your